Somnovem/UnityDashPong/README.md

 If the server host should desire, he can ban certain login by changing the corresponding value in the .db file(In the future it will become possible to do from the server window, by running a command or something along those lines)

+If the authentification server for some reason stops responding, even though I doesn't crash, just restart it